- The Early History of Albert College

 Mr. Parrott served as an active board member at Albert College for 34 years working with eight headmasters during his tenure.
 With the beautiful Parrott Junior School in full operation, Albert College welcomed part-time Senior Kindergarten students for the first time in September 2003.

 In 2010, Albert College evolved again with a full-time Junior and Senior Kindergarten program and a new Pre-Kindergarten program for students as young as two and a half years old.
 The Junior School once again had taken back space at Victoria Manor to facilitate the Pre-Kindergarten and Junior Kindergarten programs, now called the Early Primary Learning Centre (EPLC).
-Today, just over 100 students from Pre-Kindergarten to Grade 6 are enrolled at the EPLC and Parrott Junior School lead by Principal, Crystal Shea, who was also a teacher at The Parrott Junior School before becoming principal.
+Today, just over 110 students from Pre-Kindergarten to Grade 6 are enrolled at the EPLC and Parrott Junior School lead by Principal, Anne Beveridge who joined Albert College in 2021.

-This year, as part of the 160th graduating class, four students who have attended Albert College since Kindergarten will be graduating.
+As part of the 160th graduating class, four students who attended Albert College since Kindergarten graduated.
 These students were also a part of the first class to graduate from the Parrott Junior School.
-One hundred and sixty years in the making and still growing.
-Happy 160th Anniversary, Albert College!

 Loved by all, Jessie B. Tuite